 Start typing the condition to autocomplete or select an option from the drop-down menu.

-- In the Targets section, enter a time target for each metric and ticket priority.
-You can enter hours, minutes, or both.
-It's recommended to use only one of the two resolution time metrics.
+- In the Reply targets section, enter a time target for each metric and ticket

 - If you've set a schedule, select either calendar hours or business hours for Hours of operation for each priority.